amritaahan18/exp-3.1/SETUP_INSTRUCTIONS.md

 ---

 **Note**: This is a demonstration project.
-In production environments, always use secure authentication methods, HTTPS, password hashing, and proper security measures.
+In production environments, always use secure authentication methods, HTTPS, password hashing, prepared statements (to prevent SQL injection), connection pooling, and proper security measures.